 7.01.
 Vehicle and Penal Codes.
-Although the streets of the Association area are private streets, the Association shall enforce the same rules that apply on public streets, including a speed limit within the Association area of 25 miles per hour on straight portions of Yerba Santa Drive, and 20 miles per hour on its curves and on other streets within the gate.
+Although the streets of the Association area are controlled access streets, the Association shall enforce the same rules that apply on public streets to all moving vehicles including automobiles, motorcycles, and motorized and electric bikes, including a speed limit within the Association area of 25 miles per hour on straight portions of Yerba Santa Drive, and 20 miles per hour on its curves and on other streets within the gate.
 Any Association officer, director or Lot Owner is empowered to cite any Lot Owner for violation of traffic laws within the Association area by any resident of the Lot or any guest of that Lot Owner or resident.
 In order to protect children and adults who may be on the streets, whether playing, walking or jogging, bicycling or even driving, it shall not be necessary that speed be measured with any instrument.
 Accordingly, it shall be sufficient to cite a vehicle that, in the opinion of the officer, director or Lot Owner, the vehicle was being driven at an excessive speed or in a manner that presented an issue of safety to others.
 Reports of violation need to include sufficient identification of the vehicle or driver to be matched with vehicle registration with the Association or with video surveillance cameras.